dominic-ks/research/food-banks/initial-contact-email.md

 Dear `Contact` / Hello,

-I’m writing to you on behalf of `whatever we’re calling ourselves`.
-We’re a group of volunteer designers and software developers, and we’re hoping to build free tools to help food banks to get the things they need.
+I’m writing to you on behalf of a group of volunteer designers and software developers, and we’re hoping to build free tools to help food banks to get the things they need.

 As such, I’d love the opportunity to `meet with you/talk on the phone` to discuss what you need, how easy it is for you